-- 1 Figures are for a Nikon 660 GB MC-CF660G Type B CFexpress memory card (as of March 2023) with a NIKKOR Z 50mm f/1.8 S lens mounted on the camera. - 2 The number of pictures that can be saved to the memory card or stored in the memory buffer varies with the scene recorded. - 3 Maximum number of exposures that can be stored in the memory buffer at ISO 100.
-May drop in some situations, including when: - an optimal-compression ([★]) option is selected for [Image quality] for pictures shot in JPEG format or - [ON] is selected for [Auto distortion control]. - 4 Figures assume a size-priority option (an option not marked with [★]) is selected for [Image quality].
-Selecting an optimal-compression ([★]) option increases file size; the number of images and buffer capacity drop accordingly. - 5 Drops when [HLG] is selected for [Tone mode] and [Large] is selected for [Image size].
+Figures are for a ProGrade Digital COBALT 1700R 325GB memory card (as of September 2021) with a NIKKOR Z 50mm f/1.8S lens mounted on the camera.

+Number of pictures that can be saved to memory card or stored in memory buffer varies with scene recorded.

+- 3 Maximum number of exposures that can be stored in memory buffer at ISO 100.
+May drop in some situations, including when: - an optimal-compression ([★]) JPEG option is selected for [Image quality] or - [ON] is selected for [Auto distortion control]. - 4 Figures assume a size-priority option (an option not marked with [★]) is selected for [Image quality].
+Selecting an optimal-compression ([★]) option increases file size; the number of images and buffer capacity drop accordingly.